HARMONi-3 Clinical Study

 (Metastatic: cancer that has spread)

-If yes, there is a phase 3 clinical trial called HARMONi-3 you may want to ask your doctor about.
+If yes, there is a phase 3 clinical study called HARMONi-3 you may want to ask your doctor about.

-HARMONi-3 is a randomized, double-blind, multiregional phase 3 clinical trial of ivonescimab combined with chemotherapy versus pembrolizumab combined with chemotherapy for the first-line treatment of metastatic non-small cell lung cancer (NSCLC).
+HARMONi-3 is a randomized, double-blind, multiregional phase 3 clinical study of ivonescimab combined with chemotherapy versus pembrolizumab combined with chemotherapy for the first-line treatment of metastatic non-small cell lung cancer (NSCLC).

-What is the purpose of this clinical trial?
+What is the purpose of this clinical study?

 If you are eligible, what is involved?